itsakettle/itsakettle.github.io/_posts/2024-02-29-7-entrypoint_and_cmd copy.md

 image_width: 60%
 ---

-When a docker container kicks off the `ENTRYPOINT` instruction is run and the commands/arguments from the `CMD` instruction are passed to it as arguments.
+When a docker container kicks off the `ENTRYPOINT` instruction is run, and the commands/arguments from the `CMD` instruction are passed to it as arguments.

 ## Executable Pattern
 When you want the docker container to act like an executable you can use `CMD` to pass _arguments_ to the `ENTRYPOINT`.
 Below is an example that will fetch data from the Irish Single Electricty Market website.